Create an AWS connection

 5. The platform token environment scope is adjusted to the correct Dynatrace environment.

-Your IAM user may have no permission to Create platform tokens for (existing) service users, Contact you DT Admin to learn if the Prerequisites were followed. in this case a specific permission scope must be granted
+Your IAM user might not have permission to create platform tokens for (existing) service users.
+Contact you Dynatrace Admin to learn if the prerequisites were followed.
+In this case, a specific permission scope must be granted.

 Share your feedback

 The onboarding experience is an evolving core product feature.
-We are constantly working to collect feedback.
+We are continually working to collect feedback.

-During the Preview we will reach out and ask for feedback.
+During the Preview, we will reach out and ask for feedback.
 We highly appreciate your willingness to share any suggestions.
-You can also share your feedback anytime by writing us an email: awscloudmonitoring-preview@dynatrace.com.
+You can also share your feedback at our dedicated Dynatrace Community channel

 Related tags